mzotyo/Craft/functional-programming/functional-design-patterns/readme.md

   return s.charAt(0);
 }

-let function: Function = firstChar;
+// A function with that type is just compatible with it. let function: Function = firstChar;

 function process(f: Function, t: string) {
   return f(t);
 }

-console.log(process(firstChar, 'text'));
+// A function with that type is just compatible with it. console.log(process(firstChar, 'text'));
 ```